ph-x/tetris-lobby/README.md

 This project is an online game lobby with Tetris game based on a Python webframework [Flask] (http://flask.pocoo.org/) and an extension [Flask-socketIO] (https://flask-socketio.readthedocs.io/en/latest/).

 # How to start:
 In the project's root directory, run 'vagrant up' to start the virtual machine.
 You may need to download Vagrant and VirtualBox.
 Running 'vagrant up' for the first time may take a few minutes, be patient.
-For more information about vagrant, see [Vagrant Introduction] (https://www.vagrantup.com/intro/index.html).
+For more information about vagrant, see [Vagrant Introduction](https://www.vagrantup.com/intro/index.html).

 Service will start at port 8080.
 You can access it with the ip address of localhost either on a same computer, or on other computers if you want.